mat-ruszczycky/practice-react-todo/README.md

 Descriptions of what needs to be built, categorized as functional, non-functional, and constraints.

 ## Functional
 Behaviors and features an application must have.
-Specifies what the system should do to meet user needs, defining the application's required functionality based on user actions, events, and/or business processes.
+Specifies what the system is expected to do to meet user needs, defining the application's required functionality based on user actions, events, and/or business processes.

 ### Required Behaviors &amp; Features:
 - User(s) must access a profile or authentication to access app.